ryscheng/www.raymondcheng.net/_drafts/integrity-as-a-strategy.md

    limited by the laws of physics - what's observable, what's controllable
 - what's allowed by the law (defined by society - mostly historically)
 - personal ethical standards

+Interviewing for (work ethic, initiative, creativity, integrity, etc) 3 levels
+- know what the right answer is (e.g. product - talk to the customer)
+- proactively speak to ideals and understand how it translates to action (e.g. unprompted speaking to thought-out processes)
+- pulling the trigger, actively living that life (actions actions actions) reference checks